TheDraca/HomeAssistant-Addons/Suffolk_Bin_Dates/README.md

 This is a **scraper** and doesn't use an API, be careful with the refresh time.
 Also be aware it could break at anytime and as stated on this repo's readme **updates will come as an when... if at all**

-<small>Also if the Suffolk County Council some how comes across this...
+<small>Also if the Suffolk County Council somehow comes across this...
 Please bring find my nearest out of 2002 and give it an API too <3 (I promise if I find out there's an API I'll update this with it <3)</small>

 [GitHub Page](https://github.com/TheDraca/HomeAssistant-Addons/tree/main/Suffolk_Bin_Dates)